corbienassisdev/TRex-Brain/README.md

 Recoding the T-Rex game from Chrome browser, then add an AI based on neural networks and genetic algorithms \o/

+The project is now hosted on github pages [here](https://corbienassisdev.github.io/TRex-Brain/p5/TREXBRAIN_V08/) !

 ![alt the game](https://mayank4net.files.wordpress.com/2015/05/c6.png)

+# Instructions

+Click [here](https://corbienassisdev.github.io/TRex-Brain/p5/TREXBRAIN_V08/) to access the site, and just look at the dinosaurs trying to learn!
+You can display the user interface by pressing the I key, or by selecting the checkbox in the top-right corner.
+This UI displays data about the neural-net and the genetic algorithm on fly!

 # Proccess